emilier17/spiscy/README.md

 ## Limits

-**Coding knowledge.** While SPiSCy is deisnged to be mostly automatic, you will still need to use the command line to install and run SPiSCy.
+**Coding knowledge.** While SPiSCy is designed to be mostly automatic, you will still need to use the command line to install and run SPiSCy.
 You will also need to be able to modify yaml files to customize configuration settings.
-These steps are explained in the [Go to section](#installation-and-setup) and [Go to section](#usage) sections, as well as the [video](placeholder).
+These steps are explained in the [Installation](#installation-and-setup) and [Usage](#usage) sections, as well as the [video](placeholder).

 **Biological knowledge.** Technical knowledge about cytometry and biological knowledge about the dataset is required to use SPiSCy.

 Preprocessing steps:
-- Gating: selec the cells of interest using typical bi-marker plots
+- Gating: select the cells of interest using typical bi-marker plots
 - Transformation: know the typical distributions of the markers in your panel
 - Batch correction: evaluate how batch correction affected marker distribution